 She was appointed to the Plaintiffs’ Executive Committee in the In re: Preterm Infant Formula Products Liability (NEC) multi-district litigation.

-Ashlie is the immediate past president of the William K. Thomas American Inn of Court.
+Ashlie is a past president and the current counselor of the William K. Thomas American Inn of Court.
 The American Inns of Court inspire the legal community to advance the rule of law by achieving the highest level of professionalism through example, education, and mentoring.
 The Thomas Inn has repeatedly received the American Inns of Court’s highest level of distinction for excellence.

 She is a member of the American Association for Justice and the Society of Women Trial Lawyers, a trustee for the Ohio Association for Justice, and a board member of the Cleveland Academy of Trial Attorneys and Pro-Choice Ohio.
 She is member of the Executive and Central Committees for the Cuyahoga County Democratic Party.
 She is also an American Arbitration Association Panel Member.